jules2689/trudeau/docs/2020-04-19/pre_news.md

 So obviously important, breaking news out of Nova Scotia.
 We'll continue to track it.
 At this hour, we're expecting to hear from Prime Minister Justin Trudeau's doing his daily briefing to the nation around his government's response to COVID-19.
 So let's bring in David Cochrane.
-I expect that the Prime Minister will probably say something about this incident in Nova Scotia first. and maybe give us some details if he has any, David What else are we expecting from him today?
+I expect that the Prime Minister will probably say something about this incident in Nova Scotia first. and maybe give us some details if he has any, David.
+What else are we expecting from him today?